Online Engineering Schools in Wyoming

 State Authorization

-Students in Wyoming are only eligible to enroll in online engineering programs that have been authorized to operate WY.
-Also, some online engineering programs in other states may have differing tuition rates for resident and nonresident students, as well as not providing admission to nonresident students.
-All prospective online students should carefully examine state policies (e.g., University of Wyoming) before applying to any programs.
+Students in Wyoming are eligible to enroll only in online engineering programs authorized to operate in Wyoming.
+Also, some online engineering programs in other states may have differing tuition rates for resident and nonresident students, as well as not provide admission to nonresident students.
+All prospective online students should carefully examine state policies (e.g., the University of Wyoming) before applying to any programs.
 Students should contact program coordinators to ensure out-of-state eligibility.

 Admissions Requirements for Online Engineering Programs

-College and university admission requirements can differ depending on the school and program chosen.
-Students should contact the specific program of interest to find out the exact requirements and deadlines for that program.
+College and university admission requirements can vary by school and program.
+Students should contact the program of interest to find out the exact requirements and deadlines.

 Typical admissions requirements for online engineering programs include the following: